negative-light-media/Empowered-Pathways/README.md

 # Disclaimers
-This project is not affiliated with Mojang, Microsoft or any subsidiary thereof.
+This project is not affiliated with Mojang, Microsoft, or any subsidiary thereof.